 The Mechanical Engineering master’s degree programme is aimed at engineers with a bachelor’s degree in Mechanical Engineering (7 semesters or 210 credits) or related fields.
 This master’s degree programme will enable them to increase their knowledge of demanding subject areas and to obtain further professional qualifications.

 You can choose from a large selection of modules to build your own course of study in a flexible manner and in accordance with your interests.
-We offer you the opportunity to qualify in one of the following four areas of specialization during your studies: energy technology (ET), automotive engineering (FZ), product development (PD), or production technology (PT).
+We offer you the opportunity to qualify in one of the following four areas of specialisation during your studies: energy technology (ET), automotive engineering (FZ), product development (PD), or production technology (PT).

 • Masterstudiengang Maschinenbau